Texas newlyweds killed in helicopter crash hours after their wedding

 "It is with deepest sadness that we announce the tragic passing of two Bearkats: Will Byler (Agriculture Engineering senior) & Bailee Ackerman Byler (Ag Comm senior) in a helicopter accident departing their wedding.
 We ask that you keep the families in your thoughts and prayers," said a tweet from the school paper.

+Lawrence was close to the Byler family and had been personally asked to fly the newlyweds off to their honeymoon, according to his daughter.
+De Samaniego described her father as a caring person who had the utmost loyalty to the Byler family.

+"They asked him if he would do the honor of escorting the bride and groom to their honeymoon destination and it was his pure honor to be able to be in that moment with that family and share that experience," de Samaniego said.

 The Uvalde County Sheriff's Office said a call about a possible downed aircraft came in around midnight.
-The Federal Aviation Administration said the Bell 206B went down about 15 miles northwest of Uvalde, about 100 miles west of San Antonio.
+The Federal Aviation Administration said the helicopter went down about 15 miles northwest of Uvalde, about 100 miles west of San Antonio.

-The couple was married in Uvalde, where the sprawling Byler family ranch is located, according to their wedding website.
+The couple were married on the sprawling Byler family ranch in Uvalde.

+Their wedding website, housed on the Knot, early Monday showed details about where guests could stay and the couple's registries.
+Later, all that remained on the site was a picture of the couple, their names and the date and place of the wedding.

+A statement from the Knot on the page read, "Our deepest sympathies and thoughts are with this family at their great loss.
+We know both families appreciate all your love, support and kindness during this time.

 Condolences amassed instead of congratulations on gleeful photos and videos of the ceremony and reception posted on social media.